isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

 **ANDREA DENISE GAPAN** is a college librarian at the UP School of Economics Library.
 Her research work and interests revolve around archives and records management, and their relationship with people, culture, and history.
 She graduated with a Bachelor of Library and Information Science degree from the UP School of Library and Information Studies, where she is currently trying to finish her masters.
 She worked as a graduate school librarian at CEU Manila, and eventually, as Librarian I at the University Archives, UP Diliman.

-**Title: Preserving Family Records using Technology for Constructing Collective Memory**
+# Preserving Family Records using Technology for Constructing Collective Memory

 **Abstract:**